Ten Decades of LLT/Arabian Stories Dropdown Menu:

 Long range plans are to build an annex along the south side of the building.
 This would add much needed backstage wingspace and set storage towards the back half of the building and a new kitchen and additional bathrooms along the front of the house.

-The eight-decade-old building has seen many, many movies over the years, and now a long legend of stage performances have taken the Arabian into the 21st century.
+The almost hundred-year-old building has seen many, many movies over the years, and now a long legend of stage performances have taken the Arabian into the 21st century.
 Coming full circle, we've just installed a movie projector once again and inaugurated it with a viewing of the old John Wayne movie Hatari.....now if only that old sheet Sank Taylor first hung on that wall back in 1907 could be found, that would truly be the full circle.